 2. Gooby Comfort X Head in Harness

-Made with lightweight mesh, this harness is designed for small dogs and sits lower on the chest to avoid contact with the trachea.
-The patented X-frame helps prevent choking, making it suitable for dogs with sensitive airways.
-It's easy to clean and intended for everyday use.
+Made from lightweight mesh, this harness is designed for small dogs and sits low on the chest to avoid the trachea.
+The patented X-frame helps prevent choking and is easy to clean, making it a practical choice for everyday use.
+The step-in style is simple for quick walks and daily routines.

 What We Like: